abmist/fintopicsnet/README.md

 `python manage.py runserver`

-Once the project is runnig, you can open up your browser and in the URL bar enter `http://127.0.0.1:8000`
+Once the project is running, you can open up your browser and in the URL bar enter `http://127.0.0.1:8000`

 Now you have to create a superuser: